buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcProjectedCRS.md

 The _IfcProjectedCRS_ can also be used to represent a **compound coordinate reference system**, which combines the coordinates of two other CRSs.
 For example, a compound CRS can be made of a projected CRS and a vertical CRS.

-> EXAMPLE  The code EPSG:9286 (ETRS89 + NAP height), is the combination of a Geographic CS (ETRS89) and a Vertical CS (NAP height).
-Or the code EPSG:9306 (HS2 Survey Grid + HS2-VRF height), is the combination of a Projected CS (HS2 Survey Grid), and a Vertical CS (HS2-VRF height).
-These examples, using EPSG codes, also have a corresponding description using OGC WKT literals.
+> EXAMPLE  The code EPSG:9286 (ETRS89 + NAP height) is the combination of a geographic CRS (ETRS89) and a vertical CRS (NAP height).

+> EXAMLPE The code EPSG:9306 (HS2 Survey Grid + HS2-VRF height) is the combination of a projected CRS (HS2 Survey Grid), and a vertical CRS (HS2-VRF height).

 > NOTE  The Well Known Text (WKT) definition of an _IfcCoordinateReferenceSystem_ is done by means of its inverse attribute *WellKnownText* referenced by an _IfcWellKnownText_.